UoMResearchIT/shell-programming-course/_episodes/04-subshells_and_functions.md

 Subshells are separate instances of the command process, run as a new process, and defined within your scripts using `()`.
-Because a subshell is run in a new process, these can be used for parallel processing (as we will look at in a future lesson).
+Because a subshell is run in a new process, these can be used for parallel processing (although we will not cover that here).
 Here we will introduce key concepts behind the use of subshells.

 Unlike calling a shell script, subshells inherit the same variables as the original process,